Exploring Lee-Yang and Fisher Zeros in the 2D Ising model through multipoint Pad\'e approximants: Conclusions and Outlook

-Another direction to pursue would be to study the universal location of the Lee-Yang edge singularities as done using the FRG approach as done in \cite{AConneliPRL2019LY,GJ:LYE2023thesis} or using a suitable parametrization of lattice data as done in \cite{karsch2023leeyang} for the $O(N)$ models.
+Another direction to pursue would be to study the universal location of the Lee-Yang edge singularities as done using the Functional Renormalisation Group (FRG) approach in \cite{AConneliPRL2019LY,GJ:LYE2023thesis} or using a suitable parametrization of lattice data as done in \cite{karsch2023leeyang} for the $O(N)$ models.
 In order to do this using our approach, we would need accurate values of the closest LY zero to the real $H$ axis, but at temperatures $T > T_c$.
-We would like to close by inviting the readers to use the multi-point Pad\'{e} method for extracting Lee-Yang and Fisher zeros of their choice of models.
+We would like to close by inviting the reader to use the multi-point Pad\'{e} method for extracting Lee-Yang and Fisher zeros in their choice of models.
+All data from our calculations, presented in the ﬁgures of this paper, can be found in \cite{singh2024dataset}.